art-vbst/.github/profile/README.md

 # Art Portfolio

-An open-source art portfolio website/shop meant to be deployed to the cloud.
+An open-source art portfolio website/shop deployed to the cloud.

 ## Getting started

-Navigate to the [`art` container repo](https://github.com/art-vbst/art) and follow the instructions to get started.
+Navigate to the [`art`](https://github.com/art-vbst/art) container repo and follow the instructions to get started.